zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 How should we orient this disk with respect to the incident wave?
 Since the axis of a dipole is aligned with the vector of the incident field, the disk must contain the latter.
 Then, by symmetry, we have two remaining options for the orientation: either across or along the direction of propagation of the incident wave.
 While the first option allows us to rotate the dipole around the axis of the incident beam, this action can also be accomplished by using a complex coefficient in front of the dipole term.
 The second option is much more versatile, since it allows us to imagine sources of scattered radiation at arbitrary (polar) angles with respect to the direction of incidence.

-The multipole expansion process consists of splitting the perimeter of the disk into segments terminated by pairs of charges of opposite sign.
+The multipole expansion process consists of splitting the perimeter of the disk into segments terminated by equidistant pairs of charges of opposite sign.
 A single pair rotated by \\(\pi/2\\) radians represents the dipole term.
 The \\(\theta\\)-component of its far field is split into two lobes separated by the plane oriented transversely with respect to the direction of incidence.
 In this plane, due to the projection angle, the \\(\theta\\)-component of the far field vanishes.
 This can be clearly seen as two vertical dips in the blue graph of Figure N.

 For a larger particle, we may require a greater number of electric charges to model its scattering behavior.
 Thus, we may add the second partial wave -- the [quadrupole](https://en.wikipedia.org/wiki/Quadrupole) term -- by subdividing the perimeter of the disk into four segments.
 In the standard orientation, the pattern formed by the charges resembles the vertices of an axis-aligned square; this explains why the orange graph of Figure 4 is rotated by \\(\pi/4\\) radians.